blancosj/spring-boot-react-full-stack-with-graven/README.md

 Spring Boot service that uses Swagger Springfox to auto-generate the definition of the REST API.
 In addition, it includes a Groovy integration to evaulate interpreted code in this programming language.

 It is built with Gradle.
-Aditionally it creates a Docker image by running the command "gradle build buildDocker".
+Aditionally it creates a Docker image by running the command "gradle build dockerBuildImage".

 ## Frontend